Erela12/TryHackMe-rooms-writeup/What-is-Networking/README.md

 #### 1. What is a Network?

-* Network is just simply devices connected together it can be 2 devices or billions
+* Network is just simply devices connected together it can be 2 devices or billions.
-* They can come in all size, shape and type
+* They can come in all size, shape and type.

 #### 2. The Internet
-* The Internet is a giant network or when many networks came together they for the Internet.
+* The Internet is a giant network or when many networks came together they form the Internet.
 * It was invented by Tim Berners-Lee by the creation of the _World Wide Web (WWW)_.
-* On the internet there are two type of networks private and public networks this determines type of Ip Address they have
+* On the internet there are two type of networks private and public networks this determines type of Ip Address they have.

   ##### A, A public network : it connects the private networks
   ##### B. A private network : when small networks connect